ShaunFerris/Coding-Note-Taking/JavaScript Basics.md

 Hello world in JS is basically the same as python, but the print function is replaced with `console.log()`.

 ## Operators in JS
+The assignment operator in JS is the same as in python.

 == in JS is a loose equality, where types are not checked, eg: `1 == '1'` will return true. === is strict and will type check before checking equality.
 The inequality operator `!=` is also loose and will convert types in the same way.
 Strict inequality is `!==`.

 Types can be checked with the `typeof` operator, similar to the `type()` function in python.